 What do Champions do?

-the SMHFA steps (ALGEE) if a person is in immediate crisis or life threatening
+- Follow the SMHFA steps (ALGEE) if a person is in immediate crisis or life threatening situation

-you see a colleague in (non-life threatening) distress, provide comfort to
+- If you see a colleague in (non-life threatening) distress, provide comfort to understand the situation

-the person to the university support tools which also details external support
+- Signpost the person to the university support tools which also details external support tools

-awareness of mental health and make it part of normal conversation to help
+- Raise awareness of mental health and make it part of normal conversation to help tackle stigma

 How does the Network operate?

 The university promotes the Mental Health Champion Network through a number of channels:

 - Mental Health Champion Network list is on the staff intranet divided into Campus support

 - Mental Health Champion’s will promote they are a Champion by having the following signature on their email; I’m a Mental Health First Aider.
 You’re welcome to talk to me about anything.

 - During induction, staff will be informed about the mental health & wellbeing support available and this will include the Mental Health Champion Network